Azure/azure-iiot-opc-vault-service/docs/howto-use-cert-services.md

 # How to use the OPC UA Certificate Management Service

-This article explains how to manage the OPC UA Certificate Management Service in Azure, how to register applications and how to issue signed application certificates for your OPC UA devices.
+This article explains how to register applications and how to issue signed application certificates for your OPC UA devices.

 ## Prerequisites